linkedin/DuaLip/docs/interfaces/logging.rst

 ================================  ====================================================================================
 Status                            Description
 ================================  ====================================================================================
-:code:`Converged`                 The Algorithm has converged according to the convergence criteria.
+:code:`Converged`                 The algorithm has converged according to the convergence criteria.
 :code:`Infeasible`                This happens when the dual objective has exceeded the primal upper bound.
 :code:`Terminated`                The solver has reached maximum number of iterations.
 Users can look at the log to determine if the results are good enough to be used.
 :code:`Failed`                    The solver failed during execution.
 Specific failure reason will be given in logs.